megavolts/guetzed/README.md

 # Introduction
-guetzlingPy is a python wrapper for guetzli.
-[Guetzli](https://github.com/google/guetzli) is a Google alogrithm to optimize JPEG and PNG images, processing one file at a time.
-GuetzlingPy automate the compression of JPEGs and PNGs found recursively.
-By default guetzlingPy keep a copy of the original files an process both JPEGs and PNGs within a given folder.
+guetzed is a python wrapper for guetzli.
+[Guetzli](https://github.com/google/guetzli) is a Google alogrithm to optimize JPEG and PNG images, processing one file at a time. guetzed automates the compression of JPEGs and PNGs found recursively.
+By default guetzed keep a copy of the original files an process both JPEGs and PNGs within a given folder.

-By default, guetzlingPy keeps a copy of the original files, appending the `.bkp` extension to the filename.
+By default, guetzed keeps a copy of the original files, appending the `.bkp` extension to the filename.
 The scripts operates either in the directory where it is executed.

 ## Linux install
 1. Install `guetzli` and `argparse` for python3 via your favorite method
-2. Copy `guetzlingPy` to /usr/bin
+2. Copy `guetzed` to /usr/bin

 ## Usage
-guetzlingPy.py [-h] [-i INPUT] [-o OUTPUT] [-q QUALITY] [-j] [-p] [-d] [-v]
+guetzed [-h] [-i INPUT] [-o OUTPUT] [-q QUALITY] [-j] [-p] [-d] [-v]

 ### Parameters ###
-By default, guetzlingPy uses the followign options:
+By default, guetzed uses the followign options:
 - execution folder is where the script is exectued

 - output folder is identical as original image folder